-With summer coming soon, it’s time to bring out those DIY tools and start renovating the house in preparation for the hottest season of the year.
+With summer here, it’s time to bring out those DIY tools and start renovating the house in preparation for the hottest months of the year.
 We can crank up the air conditioning to the max, we can keep our house in the shade, but those might not be enough to reduce the temperature in our house to a comfortable and liveable state.
 So in order to prepare for the blazing heat, here are a couple of simple tips that you can take advantage of.

 Ceiling fans aren’t just designed to help you cool down the room, but to also circulate air so that the cold air coming from your air conditioning unit and the hot air coming from the outside equalise, creating a pleasant and comforting atmosphere instead of being boiling hot in one side of the room and chilly in another.
 When you pump up the air conditioning unit to the max, it’s easy to feel like it’s a little too cold in certain parts of the house, and that’s when a ceiling fan can come in handy.

 Most of the heat from the sun comes in the form of rays.
 A well-placed window tint can help reduce the heat by up to 83%, making your house much cooler and a lot more bearable.
 Without window tinting, your house will be bombarded by the sun and it will heat up to ridiculous temperatures.
 Window tinting is relatively inexpensive and it can also help to reduce glare which is essential for studies or living rooms where the sunlight can reflect on surfaces to blind your vision of a computer screen or television.